Margin Trading Overview

 Maintenance Margin (MM)

-For all positions, the required maintenance margin is MMR * Contract Value.
+For all positions, the required maintenance margin is MMR * Contract value at the open position price.
 The taker fee for closing the position will also be included in the maintenance margin requirement.
 This is the minimum margin required to continue holding a position.
-Thus, if the margin available in the position is less than the maintenance margin, the position will be liquidated.
+If the margin available in the position is less than the maintenance margin, the position will be liquidated.

 Isolated Margin & Cross Margin